Ameobea/homepage/src/blog/a-rusty-aoc.md

 }
 ```

 The performance is equivalent within the margin of error to any other solution using `unsafe` code, and the whole thing fits into just 30 lines of understandable code.
 I think that Rust's strengths are really demonstrated here; low-level SIMD logic is represented in an intuitive manner with self-explanatory data types like `u8x32` and operations like `.wrapping_sum()`.
 Everything is type-checked by the compiler, and Rust's iterators make both parsing the input and looping over it during comparison very explicit.
+The generated assembly is also [downright beautiful](https://gist.github.com/CryZe/5895306177cc351b43e50ac7481bec90).

 ---